shadowed1/SlowBurnOpenTree/README.md

 # Harder OpenTree

-A traditional-style tech tree with increased freedom created by sunnypunny
+A slow-burn tech tree for players with Making History and Breaking Ground

 ![tree](https://i.imgur.com/E1ttcHp.png)

 ## Features

+* Playtested with 50% rewards on LunaMultiplayer
-* Harder mode means around 30k science is needed for full unlock
+* Harder mode means around 30k science is needed for full unlock of entire tree
-* 0.625 through 5m parts have more segmentation
+* 1.8m through 5m parts have more segmentation and slower progression
+* Science lab is no longer an easy unlock, forcing players to explore

 ## Interactions